-The class teacher treats each child fairly, and enforces the classroom code consistently.
-The teachers treat all children in their classes with respect and understanding.
+The class teacher treats each child fairly, and enforces the school rules consistently.
+The teachers treat all children in their classes with respect and understanding, drawing pupils attention to class rules regulary.

 If a child misbehaves repeatedly in class, the staff keep a record of all such incidents in the class Day Book.
 In the first instance, the class teacher deals with incidents him/herself in the normal manner.
-However, if misbehaviour continues, the class teacher seeks help and advice from the headteacher.
+However, if misbehaviour continues, the class teacher seeks help and advice from the Phase Leader who then may choose to escalate things further and include the SLT.